- Criteria for a Successful Civil Assessment Program

 Government Code sections 25257-25259.95 authorize and establish the eligibility criteria for discharging court-ordered debt.
 A discharge from accountability may be completed by the responsible collecting entity for the following case types: infractions, misdemeanors, and felonies.
-For more information and assistance about discharging debt, you may contact the Administrative Office of the Courts Enhanced Collections Unit at: firstname.lastname@example.org
+For more information and assistance about discharging debt, you may contact the Enhanced Collections Unit at: firstname.lastname@example.org

 Delinquent debt imposed by a juvenile court may be referred to FTB-COD for collection

 Under a recent amendment to Revenue and Taxation Code section 19280 (Sen. Bill 1210 (Stats.
 2012, ch.762)), court and county collection programs may now forward to the Franchise Tax Board Court-Ordered Debt (FTB-COD) program for collection, fines, penalties, and other amounts imposed by a juvenile court.
 The court-ordered debt must be at least $100 and must be delinquent at least 90 days.

 Criminal and Traffic Fines Enforceable as Money Judgments Information Sheet

 Penal Code section 1214(d), was amended by Senate Bill 857 (Stats.
 2010, ch.
 720) to clarify that fines, fees, penalties, and assessments imposed in criminal and traffic cases are exempt from the 10-year limitations period applicable to enforcement of civil judgments.